Ashwagandha Review: Which Brands Actually Work?

 Ashwagandha is one of the most popular herbal supplements, and for good reason.
 There’s extensive clinical research backing its efficacy for stress reduction, and some studies suggest the herb may also be effective for improving testosterone levels and fertility in men.

 But which ashwagandha brands use an effective dose and format similar to that in medical studies?
-Have any brands been shown to be contaminated?
-What is KSM-66 ashwagandha and is it really more effective?
+Are any ashwagandha brands contaminated?
+What is KSM-66 ashwagandha, and is it really more effective?
 And how can consumers determine if an ashwagandha supplement is worth the money?

 We'll explain how to qualify ashwagandha supplements based on their form and dosage, explain what KSM-66 ashwagandha is and if it's more effective than regular ashwgandha, and discuss whether some popular ashwagandha brands have been shown to be contaminated in third-party tests.